SACEE – Border Branch

 National Language Challenge and Puzzle Parade

 In 1991 the Border branch of SACEE initiated the National Language Challenge.
-The competition was introduced in order to provide an English language benchmarking service to schools and over the past 24 years it has expanded into a national initiative serving schools in all 9 provinces of South Africa.
+The competition was introduced to provide an English language benchmarking service to schools.
+Over the past 32 years, it has expanded into a national initiative serving schools in all 9 provinces of South Africa.

-The Border branch of SACEE is entirely responsible for the setting of the papers, all the administrative work involved in the running of the competition and the marking and distribution of the results of each year’s competitions.
+The Border branch of SACEE is entirely responsible for the setting of the papers, all the administrative work involved in the running of the competition, and the marking and distribution of the results of each year’s competition.

-Below please find the 2020 results with a comparison to the 2019 results.
-The full list of prizewinners can be found here.
+Below please find the 2022 results with a comparison to the 2021 results.

 Special mention should be made of the following schools and learners:

-- Stirling Primary had 7 learners who achieved 100% in Grade 1
+- Montrose Primary had 7 learners achieve 100% in Grade 2

-These learners and schools should all be commended for their excellence and noteworthy performance.
+These learners and schools should all be commended and recognized for their excellent results.

-We would like to commend all principals and teachers who have gone above and beyond this year to support their learners during these trying times.
-Thank you to those who have continued to support SACEE.
-We trust that you will find the results informative and useful in benchmarking your school’s English Language proficiency against National norms and averages, and, for those schools which have participated in the past, plotting and measuring your progress against previous years.
+We would like to thank all principals and teachers for their continued support – without you the event would not be a success.
+We trust that you will find the results informative and useful in benchmarking your school’s English Language proficiency against national norms and averages, and, for those schools which have participated in the past, plotting and measuring your progress against previous years.

 We encourage all schools to recognize their top performing learners, particularly those who achieved outstanding results.
-Please find here a template for a certificate that can be used to award your top scorers.
+Attached with the report, please find a template for a certificate that can be used to award your top scorers.